paolourciullo/quizapp/README.md

 _Structure_

-- [ ] Header item that includes the name for the app, and tabs (if using)
+- [ X ] Header item that includes the name for the app, and tabs (if using)
-- [ ] Card that displays a trivia question and four multiple choice answers
+- [ X ] Card that displays a trivia question and four multiple choice answers
 - [ ] Place element that displays which question number the user is on and the total number of questions (ex.
 'Question 1 / 10')
 - [ ] Display buttons for advancing to the next question once the current question has been answered
 - [ ] Display a message to the user that informs them if their answer was right or wrong